mansim07/datamesh-on-gcp/README.md

     pip3 install faker_credit_score
     ```

-8. Make sure your admin@&lt;ldap&gt;.altostrat.com account has the "Organization Administrator" role assigned.
+8. Make sure your admin@&lt;ldap&gt;.altostrat.com account has the "Organization Administrator" and "Organization Policy Administrator" roles assigned at the Organization Level.

 9. Use Terraform to setup the rest of the environment <BR>